Where is Gianfranco Zola now?

 Zola had an indifferent time at Upton Park and managed to avoid relegation in 2009 but was sacked once the season had ended.

-After losing a number of key players in the summer of 2013, Gianfranco Zola’s Watford team struggled to recapture their form of the previous season and after a terrible run of home defeats he resigned from the club in December 2013.
+However, after losing a number of key players in the summer of 2013, his team struggled to recapture their form of the previous season and after a terrible run of home defeats he resigned from the club in December 2013.

-In December 2014 Zola was back in football in his native Italy when he was named head coach at his home club Cagliari.
+A year later Zola was back in football in his native Italy when he returned to his hometown club Cagliari as their head coach.

 Unfortunately this reunion was short lived and he was sacked by the club after just 10 games having won just eight points from a possible 30.